 Circuit breakers are safer than ceramic fuses.
 For instance, a fuse will only blow when it reaches maximum capacity.
 A circuit breaker is much more sensitive.
 For instance, it will trip from an earth leak.

 What this means in effect is, if you have ceramic fuses, your switchboard is unsafe.
 Ceramic fuses should be upgraded.

 2. Your switchboard isn't coping with current demands

 If you have fuses, it can be hard to tell if your board isn’t coping.
-If you’re blowing fuses then that’s a good sign that you’re over-capacity.
-Chances are, if you have ceramic fuses, the circuitry in your home is out-dated.
+Unless you’re blowing fuses (a bad sign that you’re over-capacity) then you may not know whether you’re over-capacity or not.
+Chances are, if you have ceramic fuses, then circuitry in your home is out-dated.